New Keynesian economics: 2000s

-The introduction of imperfectly competitive labor markets
+Introduction of imperfectly competitive labor markets

 Whilst the models of the 1990s focused on sticky prices in the output market, in 2000 Christopher Erceg, Dale Henderson and Andrew Levin adopted the Blanchard and Kiyotaki model of unionized labor markets by combining it with the Calvo pricing approach and introduced it into a new Keynesian DSGE model.

-The development of complex DSGE models
+Development of complex DSGE models

 To have models that worked well with the data and could be used for policy simulations, quite complicated new Keynesian models were developed with several features.
 Seminal papers were published by Frank Smets and Rafael Wouters and also Lawrence J. Christiano, Martin Eichenbaum and Charles Evans The common features of these models included: